frederic-meyrou/aboo/wp-content/plugins/quick-paypal-payments/readme.txt

 == Changelog ==

-= 3.5.2 =
+= 3.5.3 =
-*	Bug fixes to sort options saving problem
+*	Fixed error when using % postage or processing fees
+*	Fixed bug in image image uploader

 = 3.5.1 =
 *	Bug fix to clear illegal offset warning